-The onset of menstruation can be confusing or even alarming for girls if they are not prepared.
-Pupils should be taught key facts about the menstrual cycle including what is an average period, range of menstrual products and the implications for emotional and Menstruation physical health.
-In addition to curriculum content, schools should also make adequate and sensitive arrangements to help girls prepare for and manage menstruation including with requests for menstrual products.
-Schools will need to consider the needs of their cohort of pupils in designing this content.
 The Department continues to recommend therefore that all primary schools should have a sex education programme tailored to the age and the physical and emotional maturity of the pupils.
 It should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born.
-As well as consulting Nonstatutory Sex parents more generally about the school's overall policy, primary schools should consult Education parents before the final year of primary school about the detailed content of what will be taught.
+As well as consulting parents more generally about the school's overall policy, primary schools should consult parents before the final year of primary school about the detailed content of what will be taught.

 NB: The changing adolescent body is included in statutory Health Education (see above).
 In your school, sex education may only consist of lessons in year 6 that go beyond the science curriculum coverage of conception.